fubar2/flaskdashboard/README.md

 The plots cover about 5 days of software development :) and show data from 3 different plants in early flower.

-All weights rise rapidly whenever the automated watering runs 6, then 4 times a day.
-All plots suddenly go up and reach a peak.

-Between waterings, the weights generally decline.
-Some faster than others, as the plant uses water to gather nutrients by transpiration.
+There are regular automated watering events lasting about a minute when all 3 plant weights rise rapidly 6, then 4 times a day.
+All plots suddenly go up and reach a peak, then between waterings, the weights all decline at a steady rate, some faster than others as the plants transpirate.
 There's almost no evaporation as everything is covered against fungus gnats.

-During periods of darkness, the rate of fall is much lower - that's to be expected since transpiration is decreased I believe.
+During periods of darkness, the watering events continue, but after each rise, the rate of fall is much lower in all 3 pots.
+That's to be expected since transpiration is decreased I believe.

 ![Raw data](rawgrow5days.png)

-Mean centered data from 3 plants has a more compact Y axis so shows much more of the measurement variability.
-This just changes scales so the plant variations all line up around zero for each series so it serves to magnify each series compared to the raw plot.
+Mean centered data from 3 plants has a more compact Y axis so shows much more of the measurement variability for all the series.
+Mean centering subtracts the series mean from every series value and changes only the scale, not the pattern, allowing individual plant recordings to line up around zero.
+The plots show much more detail for each individual plant compared to the raw plot.

 ![Mean centered data](meancent5days.png)